hass-agent/HASS.Agent-Documentation/docs/getting-started/troubleshooting.md

 There are lots of places you can get help, we have more info in the [Getting Help](../getting-help.md) section.

+## Debugging Tips

+### MQTT Explorer

+MQTT Explorer is a great tool for debugging MQTT issues.
+To use it:

+1. Download and install [MQTT Explorer](https://mqtt-explorer.com/){target="_blank"}.
+2. Open MQTT Explorer.
+3. Connect to your MQTT broker.

 ## Frequent Issues

 ### Device not showing in Home Assistant